mgaoann/Purdue-Data-Mine-2024/README.md

         convert("Convert the the mismatch dataframe to a CSV

-                  Make sure to export it without an index column in pandas and <a href="https://github.com/wmde/wikidata-mismatch-finder/blob/main/docs/UserGuide. md#getting-upload-rights">upload it to the Mismatch Finder</a>") upload("Upload the mismatches") end
+                  Make sure to export it without an index column in pandas and upload it to the Mismatch Finder") end
     B --> C
     C --> D